 Mindhunter remains one of the best Netflix original shows to date

 Netflix's scattergun approach to original content means a lot of hits and misses, but teaming up with Fincher was a smart idea.
 Mindhunter is one of the most visually distinctive TV shows around, and both seasons illustrate how successful the idea of plugging semi-fictionalized characters into real-world criminal cases is.
-However long we have to wait, it'll be worth it.
+If it ever returns, it'll be worth it.